Tonttis/FastLogin/README.md

 ![A shield-shaped emblem with a bold lightning bolt on the left, resembling Minecraft blocks.
 To the right, "FastLogin" is written in teal, with the tagline: "Automatically detect and login premium Minecraft players"](https://github.com/user-attachments/assets/0788ef69-029b-465e-83a2-b8e7bccc6295 "FastLogin project logo.avif")

 Checks if a Minecraft player has a paid account (premium).
 If so, they can skip offline authentication (auth plugins).
 So they don't need to enter passwords.
 This is also called auto login (auto-login).
+This also has Folia support for 1.21.11 :)

 ## Features

 * Detect paid accounts from others
 * Automatically login paid accounts (premium)
 * Support various of auth plugins
+* Folia support (1.21.11)
 * Premium UUID support
 * Forward skins
 * Detect username changed and will update the existing database record